jhasaketanDWI/test-app-Backend/README.md

-# YouthConnect
+# GenSpark- Connect, Create & Capitalize

-**YouthConnect** is a comprehensive platform designed to bridge the gap between emerging startups and potential investors or evaluators.
+**GenSpark** is a comprehensive platform designed to bridge the gap between emerging startups and potential investors or evaluators.
 Built on a robust and scalable **microservices architecture**, the system provides a seamless experience for all users.

 ## Key Features